weirdrock/YeetMouse/Performance.md

 ```
 Taking care of such edge cases is not that easy, because if not dealt with properly, the function would simply return instantly, and the measurement would be useless.
 So I had to add stuff like this `v2 = FP64_ExpFast(v2) >> 30;` to avoid overflowing and early returning.
 This just `bitshifts` to the right by 30 places, meaning that we get at most 2 bits of integer values,
-and 30 bits of fraction part are discarded.
+and 30 bits of fractional part are discarded.
 Analyzing the assembly doesn't show this at all.
 The only way to detect this is by running tests, looking at the results and going like *huh... that can't be right.* And so I did.